verrazzano/docs/content/en/docs/setup/install/multicluster.md

 **NOTE**: The following procedure is for a cluster in which Rancher is enabled.
 If Rancher is not enabled, then additional steps will be required to de-register a managed cluster, see [De-Register a managed cluster without Rancher]({{< relref "docs/setup/install/multicluster-no-rancher.md#de-register-a-managed-cluster-without-rancher" >}}).

-If you want to de-register a managed cluster because you no longer want it to be part of a Verrazzano multicluster environment, then  login to the Rancher UI and delete the managed cluster.
+If you want to de-register a managed cluster because you no longer want it to be part of a Verrazzano multicluster environment, then  log in to the Rancher UI and delete the managed cluster.
 This will result in the cluster being de-registered from Verrazzano.
-The associated `VerrazzanoManagedCluster` resource will be automatically deleted, and ArgoCD registration of the managed cluster, if present, will also be removed.
+The associated `VerrazzanoManagedCluster` resource will be automatically deleted, and, if present, then the Argo CD registration of the managed cluster will also be removed.

 Alternatively, you can de-register a managed cluster by deleting the `VerrazzanoManagedCluster` resource.
-This will result in automatic cleanup of the Rancher cluster as well as ArgoCD registration, if it is present..
+This will result in automatic cleanup of the Rancher cluster, as well as ArgoCD registration, if it is present.

 **NOTE**: Even after a de-registration, any applications that you previously deployed to the managed cluster will continue running on that cluster.